-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements.
-We have communicated the key audit matters to management.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements.
+We have communicated the key audit matters to those charged with governance.
 The key audit matters are not a comprehensive reflection of all matters discussed.